Green Mound Juniper Care

 Considered a very hardy conifer, the Juniper is a non-flowering tree that makes a great choice for bonsai because of it is so easy to prune and train.
 Originating from China, it is one of the most popular types of bonsai trees and is a firm favorite of many bonsai enthusiasts.
 There are many different varieties including: Japanese Garden Junipers, Green Mound, Sargent's, Needle, Shimpaku, and Chinese Junipers; all varieties being equally beautiful.
 Junipers are also one of the easiest forms of bonsai to take care of.
 Following a few simple guidelines allows a Juniper Bonsai to be grown without difficulty; as such, they are perfect for beginners and will enable one to develop their bonsai into a magnificent work of art with only a little patience and tender loving care.

 The Juniper is a low growing plant, producing lush greenery and small, firm, silvery blue berries atop interesting bark that adapts well to several creative forms of Bonsai bark manipulation.
-This type of tree offers the choice of being able to grow it indoors or outdoors.
 Its compact foliage makes it one of the best candidates to become a Bonsai.
 Junipers grow slowly and are very long-lived.
 This Juniper will grow with outstanding beauty, remaining green throughout the year.

 Filtered or shaded sunlight outside is best for your Juniper bonsai.
 Allow your Juniper bonsai to get low intensity morning sunlight when possible and avoid the direct afternoon sunlight.
 Green Mound Junipers love lots of bright light with a minimum of four hours direct sunlight a day.
 This type of juniper tree will grow best in full sun to semi-shade, making it easy to find an acceptable place for it to thrive.